matteoferla/Fragmenstein/wip.md

 Two problems I am working on slowly —this is an afterhours project:

-* Double rings result in extra atoms at the ring!
+* ~Double rings result in extra atoms at the ring!~ —fixed
 * Ring collapsed merging results in some odd bonds!

 Both have issues with `expand_ring`.

+The following works now:

     from fragmenstein.core import Ring
     from fragmenstein import Fragmenstein